Newly diagnosed with Pearson Syndrome

 Gather emergency letters from appropriate doctors

-Pearson Syndrome sufferers may be more sensitive to physiological stressors.
+People with Pearson Syndrome may be more sensitive to physiological stressors.
 This means minor illnesses, dehydration, fever, temperature extremes, surgery, anesthesia, and fasting can be particularly dangerous.
 Avoiding these situations is very important, but when your child is having a sick day, it is of critical importance that emergency room doctors have the most up-to-date recommendations for patient care.
 These recommendations should include guidelines for: (1) labs to be drawn and monitored, (2) fluids to be provided in case of dehydration, (3) response to lactic acidosis, (4) specific drugs to be avoided, (5) precautions during anesthesia and surgery, and (6) provision of supplements and antioxidants.
 An example emergency letter is attached. -

 Medications and the "mito cocktail"

 There is currently no approved treatment or cure for Pearson Syndrome.
-Many doctors, however, suggest a therapeutic trial of coenzyme Q10, along with a combination of additional antioxidants such as creatine, arginine, L-Carnitine, thiamine, vitamins C and E, alpha-lipoic acid, and folinic acid.
+Many doctors, however, suggest a therapeutic trial of coenzyme Q10, along with a combination of additional nutrients such as creatine, arginine, L-Carnitine, thiamine, vitamins C and E, alpha-lipoic acid, and folinic acid.
 Be sure to work directly with your doctor to determine what medications and vitamins, and what dosages, are best for your child. -

 Connect with other families